linusjf/RIAY/January2025.md

 ### ROSARY IN A YEAR DAY 04 - PRAYER WITH MARY - Michelle Jackson

 The depth of Mamma Mary mirroring the Light of Christ, and the reflection of our God in her, the way Father Mark put that sounded simple but was deep, it calls us to understand that slowly by slowly layer by layer, she mothered what was asked of her she took it all in and did what was asked of her she even went beyond when she took st John to be her son now, what a responsible son Jesus is handing over His beloved Mother to His disciple not wanting her to be alone, and he becomes her son and She his Mother. i believe that they are here with me at home.
 Greeting Mamma and Jesus when we leave home and return feels like we're never alone.
 It's a deep relationship, with our Mother who never leaves our side.
 In the words of Mother Teresa, she asks when we feel low or lonely ask Mamma to be a Mother to me now and knowing she always has and will be, is such a gift from God our Father and Jesus and the Holy Spirit. 🙏🏽Mamma Mary bring all the lost to Jesus.
 Let those who have never experienced a mother's love feel yours strongly.
 Amen Shalom

+### AI-Generated Summary: Mary as the Mirror of Justice and a Source of Love

+Mary, reflecting Jesus, the "sun of righteousness," is seen as the Mirror of Justice.
+This reflection explores Mary's role in mirroring God's love, particularly to Jesus and John, and how we can experience this love in our own lives.

+**Main Topics:**

+- Mary as the Mirror of Justice, reflecting Jesus's light and love.
+- Mary's motherly love and its impact on Jesus and John.
+- Developing a personal relationship with Mary through prayer.

+**Key Takeaways:**

+- Mary's unwavering love provided a sense of home and grounding for Jesus, sustaining him throughout his ministry.
+- John's acceptance of Mary into his home exemplifies true Marian devotion, fostering a deep, reciprocal relationship.
+- Mary's motherly love mirrors God's love, offering comfort, counsel, and a sense of belonging.
+- We are invited to cultivate a similar relationship with Mary, experiencing her loving gaze and recognizing our own belovedness in God's eyes.
+- Consistent prayer, especially the Rosary, helps maintain this connection with Mary.

+**Notable Insights:**

+- The analogy of a mother's unwavering love for her son, even amidst teenage angst, illustrates the transformative power of a mother's affirming gaze.
+This helps us visualize Mary's love for us.
+- Mary's active presence in John's life, offering comfort and guidance, emphasizes her role as more than just a passive figure.
+She actively nurtures and supports those who embrace her.
+- The reflection encourages a shift from viewing Mary as a distant figure to experiencing her as a living presence, offering constant companionship and mirroring God's love.

 ## January 05,2025